There are various options for database access for your research and class needs:

 - MS SQL - We do not support Microsoft SQL but UITS does provide access to MS SQL Server for instructional purposes.
 See Microsoft SQL Server (and IIS) Accounts for Classes at IU for details.
 If this does not meet your needs, then contact us if you would like assistance with installing MS SQL Server on a local system that you will manage.

-- PostgreSQL - ILS maintains two PostgreSQL installations.
+- PostgreSQL - SICE maintains two PostgreSQL installations.

-- db.ils.indiana.edu is for general coursework and student projects Accounts for (db.ils.indiana.edu) can be requested by faculty, staff, or grad students in SOIC.
+- db.ils.indiana.edu is for general coursework and student projects Accounts for (db.ils.indiana.edu) can be requested by faculty, staff, or grad students in SICE.

 - Course work via the psql command line can be used via iris.ils.indiana.edu or any other IU workstation with the postrgresql client package installed.